 Amongst the adults, many of those given assistance were, as usual, those embarking on degree courses but there were others of varying ages who needed assistance through encountering social or financial problems of one sort or another.
-The assistance was by way of grants for 19 (2017: 24) individuals and by way of interest free loans for 12 (2017: 13) individuals.
+The assistance was by way of grants for 20 (2018: 19) individuals and by way of interest free loans for 14 (2018: 12) individuals.
 Some beneficiaries, particularly students, received both grants and loans.
-In all, with help often being on a termly basis, 45 (2017: 41) separate grants were made to adults or pupils and 23 (2017: 23) separate loans were advanced.
+In all, with help often being on a termly basis, 78 (2018: 45) separate grants were made to adults or pupils and 24 (2018: 23) separate loans were advanced.

-The number of individuals with loans outstanding at the end of the year was 144 (2017: 145).
-Loans were made to 8 (2017:7) new individuals and repayments were completed on 9 (2017:5) loans.
-Of the remaining loanholders, 79 (2017: 90) made repayments to some degree or other during the year.
-It should be noted that, for 17 loans, (2017: 19) repayments were not yet scheduled to commence.
+The number of individuals with loans outstanding at the end of the year was 146 (2018: 145).
+Loans were made to 11 (2018:8) new individuals and repayments were completed on 10 (2018: 9) loans.
+Of the remaining loanholders, 78 (2018: 79) made repayments to some degree or other during the year.
+It should be noted that, for 17 loans, (2018: 17) repayments were not yet scheduled to commence.

 In recent years, substantial provision has been made against loans which are unlikely to be recovered, recognising that the difficult financial climate has borne most harshly on those in the greatest need.
 At the same time, apart from loans for educational and career development purposes, support has more usually been by way of grant, targeted as precisely as possible so as to do the most good, sometimes combined with advice, as explained below.
-Accordingly the provision made in this year against loans unlikely to be recovered is a very modest £343.
+Accordingly the provision made in this year against loans unlikely to be recovered is a very modest £816.
 All loans are interest free.

-The Society had 8 presentees at the school during the last academic year.
-For the next academic year, the Society expects to have 6 presentees: two senior presentees have left the school and no new presentees are starting in September 2018.
+The Society had 6 presentees at the school during the last academic year.
+For the next academic year, the Society expects to continue to have 6 presentees.
 The Directors are always glad to hear of potential candidates for presentation.

 Finally, it is also important to emphasise that the Society gives assistance that is non-monetary.
-Calling on the expertise of the Board and its contacts, 9 (2017: 7) individuals were given advice and in some cases redirected to other appropriate agencies.
-A recurrent continued to be help for students to plan their finances, particularly those embarking on postgraduate courses.
+Calling on the expertise of the Board and its contacts, 15 (2018: 9) individuals were given advice and in some cases redirected to other appropriate agencies.
+Of these, 11 (2018: 7) applicants were visited at home.
+A recurrent theme continued to be help for students to plan their finances, particularly those embarking on postgraduate courses.
 In some cases such advice was given in addition to financial support.
 There is an even greater number of people that contact the Society but do not then apply for financial support.
 In many cases the secretariat can redirect them to more appropriate bodies, and in others a discussion is all that is needed.